Norman Jaffe

-Norman Jaffe (April 3, 1932 - August 19, 1993) was an American architect widely noted for his contemporary residential architecture, and his "strikingly sculptural beach houses" on Eastern Long Island, in southeastern New York.
+Norman Jaffe (April 3, 1932 - August 19, 1993) was an American architect widely noted for his contemporary residential architecture, and his "strikingly sculptural beach houses" for high-end clientele on Eastern Long Island in southeastern New York.
 He is credited with pioneering the "design of rustic Modernist houses in the Hamptons", and with being an innovator in using natural materials and passive solar forms of design, and urban design.

 Biography

 Norman Jaffe was born in 1932 in Chicago to poor immigrant parents from Poland and Latvia.
 During the period of the depression, he was sent to live with relatives in Seattle where he attended high school.
 After finishing school, he joined the military in 1954, serving with the United States Army Corps of Engineers in Japan during the Korean War.

 In 1956, Jaffe finished his military service and returned to the United States.
 He began studying architecture at the University of Illinois at Urbana–Champaign, later transferring to the University of California, Berkeley where he received his bachelor's degree in 1958.
 Jaffe went on to complete study at Art Students League of New York and Art Institute of Chicago.
 While at Berkeley, Jaffe studied under noted residential architects William Wurster and Joseph Esherick who co-founded the College of Environmental Design at the University of California, Berkeley.
 After receiving his degree, Jaffe began working for Esherick and in 1961, he left his wife and son and moved to New York to work for Skidmore, Owings & Merrill, one of the largest architectural firms in the world, and later, for Philip Johnson.

 In 1965, Jaffe's estranged wife, Barbara Cochran, was living in Glen Ellyn, Illinois with their 7-year-old son Miles and her parents when she was killed in a motor vehicle accident.
 Miles moved to New York to live with his father.

 Jaffe had begun visiting Long Island in the 1960s, and in 1973 he moved to Bridgehampton where he opened an architectural practice.
 He became the most prolific architect in the Hamptons at that time, designing more than 50 local houses, from small summer homes to large estates.
 His work in the Hamptons included a golf club, synagogue and restaurant.
 The New York Chapter of the American Institute of Architects gave Jaffe an award in 1977 for a beach house he designed on Long Island.
 Jaffe and Emery Roth & Sons were the architects of the Guardian Life Building, built in the Financial District in 1983.